 Comprehending the signs and symptoms of IVDD is of paramount importance for early detection, prompt intervention, and the potential for a favorable prognosis.
 Whether you observe a gradual onset of symptoms over days or weeks or a sudden manifestation of any of the following in your dog, it is crucial to promptly reach out to your veterinarian:

-1. Shivering or Trembling: Dogs with IVDD may shiver or tremble due to pain and discomfort.
+Shivering or Trembling: Dogs with IVDD may shiver or tremble due to pain and discomfort.
 Your dog may all of a sudden hide under the furniture to "hide from the pain".
 They may appear stiff and unable to move.

-2. Limited or No Mobility: A sudden loss of mobility or difficulty moving, particularly in the hind legs, can be a sign of spinal issues.
+Limited or No Mobility: A sudden or gradual loss of mobility, weakness, or difficulty moving in the front or hind legs can be a sign of spinal issues.
+Dogs may even drag their feet or hind legs, indicating potential spinal cord compression.

-3. Pain in the Back or Neck: Dogs with IVDD often experience pain in the affected areas of the spine.
+Pain in the Back or Neck: Dogs with IVDD often experience pain in the affected areas of the spine.

-4. Loss of Bladder and Bowel Control: In severe cases, dogs may lose control of their bladder and bowels due to spinal cord damage.
+Loss of Bladder and Bowel Control: In severe cases, dogs may lose control of their bladder and bowels due to spinal cord damage.

-6. Loss of Sensation in the Legs or Tail: Dogs may lose sensation in the affected areas, making it difficult for them to stand, walk or even feel pain.
+Loss of Sensation in the Legs or Tail: Dogs may lose sensation in the affected areas, making it difficult for them to stand, walk or even feel pain.

 What to do if you suspect IVDD: